memeglow8/jokearmy/README.md

-# JokeArmy Telegram Bot
+# JokeCoin Telegram Bot

-A Telegram bot for managing the JokeArmy ($JOKE) community group on Solana.
+A Telegram bot for managing the JokeCoin ($JOKE) community group on Solana.

 ## Features